Yusra230/WorkTrace/README.md

 - Export functionality.

 Share and Export are currently visible in the receipt UI as disabled future actions.
 They do not yet perform sharing or export behavior.

+Our long-term goal is to make AI-native competency portable, so people can carry trusted evidence of how they work, not only what they produce.

 ## Tech Stack